-Bleach (2018 film) is a concise, superb introduction to manga artist Kubo Taito’s opus magnum.
+Bleach (2018) is a concise, superb introduction to Manga artist Kubo Taito’s opus magnum.

 Bleach (2018 Film) Synopsis

 9-year-old Kurosaki Ichigo’s mother is mysteriously killed while out with him by the riverside one rainy day.
 Years later, Ichigo’s life is again thrown into turmoil when he encounters a katana-wielding teenage girl fighting a horrific monster known as a Hollow.
 Overwhelmed by the Hollow, the girl reveals that she is a Shinigami, or Soul Reaper, and that the only way to defeat the monster is to transfer part of her powers to Ichigo.
 Desperate to protect his family, Ichigo immediately agrees.
 Little does he know the decision would forever change his life.
 As well as trap him in the eternal battle between Soul Reapers and Hollows.

 Before all else, a declaration!
 Prior to watching this Anime live-action adaptation on Netflix, I was near completely clueless about Bleach.